gbgabiola/100DaysOfCode/r1-log.md

 ## Day 39: July 18, Wednesday
 **Today's Progress**: Read the Chapter 11 to 13 of "asmartwaytolearnjavascript" with the interactice exercise.
 Continue a project with SASS.

+## Day 40: July 19, Thursday
+**Today's Progress**: Read the "asmartwaytolearnjavascript" with the interactive exercise.
+And focused more in finishing the natours project.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: